oliviaredfield/perspectiveapi/api_reference.md

 SPAM                 | SPAM@1
 UNSUBSTANTIAL        | UNSUBSTANTIAL@2

-Announcements about new  models and versions of models (and depricated stuff) are sent to the: [`perspective-announce email group`](https://groups.google.com/forum/#!forum/perspective-announce); subscribe to stay up to date.
+Announcements about new  models and versions of models (and deprecated stuff) are sent to the: [`perspective-announce email group`](https://groups.google.com/forum/#!forum/perspective-announce); subscribe to stay up to date.

 ## Methods